kayue/WordpressBundle/README.md

 To-do
 =====

+1. Support default login action.
+Now return "500 Internal Server Error - AuthenticationCredentialsNotFoundException" if user is not logged in.
+Should redirect user to Wordpress's login page instead.
-1. Create Repositories for common tasks.
+2. Create Repositories for common tasks.

 Usage
 =====